kyverno/website/content/en/docs/Installation/_index.md

 1. `excludeGroupRole`: excludeGroupRole role expected string with comma-separated group role.
 It will exclude all the group role from the user request.
 Default we are using `system:serviceaccounts:kube-system,system:nodes,system:kube-scheduler`.
 2. `excludeUsername`: excludeUsername expected string with comma-separated kubernetes username.
 In generate request if user enable `Synchronize` in generate policy then only kyverno can update/delete generated resource but admin can exclude specific username who have access of delete/update generated resource.
+3. `generateSuccessEvents`: specifies whether (true/false) to generate success events.
+Default is set to "false".
-3. `resourceFilters`: Kubernetes resources in the format "[kind,namespace,name]" where the policy is not evaluated by the admission webhook.
+4. `resourceFilters`: Kubernetes resources in the format "[kind,namespace,name]" where the policy is not evaluated by the admission webhook.
 For example --filterKind "[Deployment, kyverno, kyverno]" --filterKind "[Deployment, kyverno, kyverno],[Events, *, *]".
-4. `generateSuccessEvents`: specifies whether (true/false) to generate success events.
-Default is set to "false".
 5. `webhooks`: specifies the Namespace or object exclusion to configure in the webhooks managed by Kyverno.

 ### Container Flags

 The following flags can also be used to control the advanced behavior of Kyverno and must be set on the main `kyverno` container in the form of arguments.
+Unless otherwise stated, all container flags should be prefaced with two dashes (ex., `--autogenInternals`).

 1. `-v`: Sets the verbosity level of Kyverno log output.
 Takes an integer from 1 to 6 with 6 being the most verbose.
 Level 4 shows variable substitution messages.
 2. `profile`: setting this flag to 'true' will enable profiling.